-El Fasher market opens early in the morning, with tradespeople and merchants setting up their displays of cereal, fruit, vegetables and so forth.
+Since early in the morning, tradespeople and merchants start setting up their displays of cereal, fruit, vegetables and so forth.
 In addition to foodstuff, the market boasts of small stores stocking clothing, shoes, furniture, cosmetic and beauty supplies, electronic devices and mobile phones.
-Internally displaced persons (IDPs) have also carved out a niche for themselves in this busy market--some purchase food items in large quantities to sell in the nearby IDP camps, while others, primarily women, sell handcrafts.
-Moreover, business-savvy shopkeepers cater to the large numbers of aid workers in Darfur and have expanded their product base to include goods required by them.
+Internally displaced persons (IDPs) have also carved out a niche for themselves in this busy market-some purchase food items in large quantities to sell in the nearby IDP camps, while others, primarily women, sell handcrafts.